read

 2. Implement Granular Data Extraction

-• Extract only necessary data fields and entities to reduce data volumes and improve performance.
+• Extract only necessary data fields and entities to reduce data volumes and improve performance by up to 70%.

 • Use incremental loading techniques for large datasets to minimize processing time.